calnix/DualVeTokenSystem/documents/veMoca.md

 Users can opt for rewards to be auto-staked to the same lock

-1. claim on a per lock basis and autocompound
+1. claim on a per lock basis and auto-compound
 2. claimAll()

 ## 7-Day Unbonding Delay (Archived)